 However, the container trend is approaching a tipping point.
 Application dependencies are now split into dozens or several dozen self-contained pieces which can multiply dynamically based on growing workload requirements—sending operational complexity through the roof.
 In order to successfully migrate into containers, automation, complete visibility of infrastructure, end-user interactions, and business impact are absolute must-haves.

 Monitoring a complex canary release with Kubernetes is easy with AppDynamics.

 AppDynamics is on a mission to make the process of monitoring applications running in orchestrated container environments successful and less stressful for enterprises.
-We’re longtime partners with AWS and support monitoring containers and Kubernetes side-by-side with applications deployed in the following solutions:
+We’re longtime AWS monitoring partners support monitoring containers and Kubernetes side-by-side with applications deployed in the following solutions:

 Hybrid application deployments